Each year the Norwegian Nobel Committee receives several hundred nominations for the Nobel Peace Prize.

 All living persons and active organizations or institutions are eligible candidates for the Nobel Peace Prize.
-For qualified nominators we have now launched an online nomination form.
-However, only certain people are qualified to submit a nomination, please use our online nomination form.
+If you meet one of the criteria in list of valid nominator groups, and wish to submit a nomination, please use our online nomination form.
 What is considered a valid nomination is defined by the Nobel Foundation’s statutes.
 In order for a nomination to be valid, it must be submitted no later than January 31.
 Submissions are made through an online form.
 The online form is active from mid September of the year prior to the nomination deadline.

 Members of the Nobel Committee may add further names to the list during their first meeting after the nomination process is closed.